Army–Navy Game: Traditions

 Pep rally at the Pentagon before the Army–Navy football game in 2013.

 The rivalry between Annapolis and West Point, while friendly, is intense.
 The phrases "Beat Navy!" and "Beat Army!" are ingrained in the respective institutions and have become a symbol of competitiveness, not just in the Army–Navy Game, but in the service of the country.
 The phrases are often used at the close of (informal) letters by graduates of both academies.

 A long-standing tradition at the Army–Navy football game is to conduct a formal "prisoner exchange" as part of the pre-game activities.
 The prisoners are the cadets and midshipmen currently spending the semester studying at the sister academy.
 After the exchange, students have a brief reprieve to enjoy the game with their comrades.
-During the pre-game ceremony, the invocation is followed by the American national anthem sung by members of the Military Academy and Naval Academy choirs.
+During the pre-game ceremony, the invocation is followed by the American national anthem sung by members of the Military Academy and Naval Academy choirs rather than a notable recording artist or marching band.
 At the end of the game, both teams' almae matres are performed.
 The winning team stands alongside the losing team and faces the losing academy's students; then the losing team accompanies the winning team, facing their students.
 This is done in a show of mutual respect and solidarity.
 Since the winning team's alma mater is always played last, the phrase "sing second" has become synonymous with winning the rivalry game.